oobecomau/desktop.gov.au/docs/blueprint/platform.md

 A combination of multiple of these methods can be configured if required to identify devices within a diverse environment.
 Devices that are present in Intune, as well as those that are registered to Microsoft Entra ID (hybrid joined), are automatically synchronised to Defender for Cloud Apps.
 To use client certificates to identify devices either a trusted root or intermediate certificate must be uploaded to Defender for Cloud Apps in Privacy-Enhanced Mail (PEM) format.

-Device Identification Design Decisions for all agencies and implementation types.
+Device Identification Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---